Amazon Click Through Rate: How Sellers can Boost CTR (2025)

 A click through rate that is below 0.3% is seen as a worrying sign.
 If your Amazon click through rate is less than 0.3% then you need to start giving that ad campaign more attention.

-Why does Click Through Rate matter?
+Why does Click Through Rate matter for Amazon Sellers?

 Yes, it’s true the higher your CTR is the better, especially one that crosses the 2-3% threshold….